bjarneh22/Delay_Predictor_Deutsche_Bahn/README.md

 Will you be using a database system (eg. SQL, MongoDB,...)?
 How will you load and process data, and what libraries do you plan to use for this (eg. pandas/polars, numpy,...)?

-### User Management

-Will your project have distinct users?
-If so, how do you store and check credentials?
-Are there different roles (eg. customer/admin) with privileges?

 ### Interface

 What kind of interface are you planning (CLI/GUI)?